 Christmas in Australia is a very different affair than in many other countries.
 For starters, it’s in the middle of summer, although many traditions in Australia still reflect the wintery celebrations of the Northern Hemisphere.
 But what else makes Christmas in Australia different to the rest of the world?
 What are some Australian Christmas traditions?

 1. Christmas Starts Early in Australia

 The Christmas season starts quite early in Australia!
 Usually, the decorations start going up in shops around late-October.
-This is partially because there are no other major holidays or events in Australia in the lead-up to Christmas, such as Thanksgiving in the USA.
+This is partially because there are no major holidays or events in Australia in the lead-up to Christmas, such as Thanksgiving in the USA.

 This certainly results in Christmas fatigue for some people, especially when it comes to listening over and over again to cheery Christmas tunes and carols in shopping centres.